 For more information about the Jean Garvin School 802-488-6000.

-The JOBS Program provides comprehensive case management and employment support for adolescents and young adults (ages 16-21 years) who are experiencing mental health challenges.
+The JOBS Program provides comprehensive case management, therapeutic and employment support for adolescents and young adults (ages 16-21 years) who are experiencing mental health challenges.

-The program helps youth find and maintain employment and develop independent living skills in order to live successfully in the community.
+The program helps youth find and maintain employment, while developing independent living skills in order to live successfully in the community.

 Mental Health Court Programs